h21k/ML4TR/README.md

 This repository lists the Jupyter Notebooks used on Google Colab for the following article in The Journal of

-# Machine Learning Methods for Creating and Updading Clinical Trial Registries
+# Machine Learning Methods for Creating and Updating Clinical Trial Registries

 Authors:<br>
 [Frank Soboczenski](https://h21k.github.io/) School of Population Health and Life Sciences, King's College London, London, UK<br>